 Also check out: Secure your front porch with a Ring video doorbell

-Tile has several options of Bluetooth trackers; Tile Mate, Tile Slim, Tile pro and Tile Sport.
+Tile has several options of Bluetooth trackers; the Tile Mate, Slim, pro and Sport.
 Differences of each of these models will be explained in the next section, but in general, they relate to size, signal range, and waterproof ratings.

 Functions of the Tile app are very similar to the TrackR app.
 Features include ringing your Tiles, ringing your phone from your Tiles in addition to live surveillance.
 Just like with the TrackR app, when other Tile users walk past a lost item out of your range, it will notify you.
 The app works with Alexa and Google Assistant for easy and swift control.

-Tile Premium is an enhanced service to accompany your bluetooth tracker.
-Available in app, it costs either $2.99 a month or $29.99 a year.
+Tile Premium is an enhanced service to accompany yourtracker.
+Available in the app, it costs either $2.99 a month or $29.99 a year.
 Additional features that come with Tile Premium are Smart Alerts, Location History and Unlimited Sharing of access to your Tiles.

 Tile Pro vs Sport vs Mate vs Slim

 Tile Pro is the largest and heaviest Tile and comes in Jet Black / Graphite colors.
 It has stronger specs, three times more volume than the Slim version and a Bluetooth range of 300 ft.
 The design features a keyring whole in the top left corner and Tile both have maximal portability after all that is exactly what they are designed to do.

 Tile Sport is a version of the Bluetooth tracker designed to be optimal for sports.
 It is the most rugged and has a solid waterproof rating.
 It is twice the volume of the Slim and can operate up to 200 ft.

 Tile Style is an option of Bluetooth tracker that is a little more elegantly designed, an item meant to be seen.
 It has the same volume and range as the Sport.